 Overflow incontinence occurs when you struggle to empty your bladder, leading to urine dribbling out afterward.
 It’s often caused by:

 At Stirling Skin Care Clinic, you can receive a range of treatments to improve your incontinence.
-Depending on your specific case, Dr. Cory and Dr. Renee may suggest:
+Depending on your specific case, the clinic may suggest: